reachbsr-EKA/admissibility-execution-control/README.md

 - P vs NP and other Millennium-problem spaces as prospective stress environments for this research architecture; no claim of progress toward solving those problems is made here
 - broader consequences and additional applications of the structural framework

-Open research is not treated as an implicit extension of the frozen core.
-Active engineering results acquire standing only through their own implementation and verification evidence, and prospective research directions remain explicitly non-established until independently realized.
+Established results retain their original evidentiary scope.
+Active engineering acquires standing through its own implementation and verification evidence.
+Prospective research remains explicitly non-established until independently realized.